jawad-nsu/Ravenous/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-the prject is hosted here http://tender-orange.surge.sh/
+the project is hosted here http://tender-orange.surge.sh/

 ## Available Scripts